 The quercetin bromelain supplement combination is a rarity: two natural remedies with real clinical evidence to support they each work come together in a combination that is also clinically proven to have a synergistic effect.
 You just don’t see that very often.

-If you’re suffering from anything that causes inflammation or originates as inflammation, you owe it to yourself to at least try a quercetin bromelain supplement.
+If you’re suffering from anything that causes inflammation or originates as inflammation, you owe it to yourself to at least consider a quercetin bromelain supplement.
 Even if you’re just interested in quercetin, you may want to consider taking quercetin with bromelain because of how it enhances quercetin’s best properties.
 You could eat some pineapple with your red onion instead, but a supplement is often more convenient.

 The Bromelain Phenomenon

 What is bromelain and how does it work with quercetin to make such an effective natural anti-inflammatory supplement?

 Bromelain, like protease and lipase, is a protein-digesting natural enzyme.
 Bromelain is isolated from pineapple; it is literally made by grinding the stem of a pineapple.
 Bromelain works with quercetin in two ways: First, as an enzyme, it helps your body absorb a higher percentage of the quercetin you consume.

 Second, bromelain is proven to have its own anti-inflammatory properties.
 For example, it is often suggested by physical therapists for people suffering from the swelling that results from muscle tears and joint sprains.